 The Kutuzov's Encirclement at Slobozia (1811) took place in 1811.
 Oct–Nov 1811.

-Who won the Kutuzov's Encirclement at Slobozia (1811)?
+What was the outcome of the Kutuzov's Encirclement at Slobozia (1811)?

 The Russia were victorious against the Ottoman Empire.